Everything else!

 Section 5: Documenting the GIS data set

-5.1 Why document your data?5.2 Levels of documentation
+5.1 Why document your data?

 5.3 Information to be recorded